the-thinking-ape/weather-website/readme.md

 Download/install heroku for cml [here](https://devcenter.heroku.com/articles/heroku-cli)

+Heroku is production enviroment, in other words a server that anyone around the world with an internet conection can reach this.

 ## Setup heroku SSH public key
 1. command line command: `heroku keys:add`
     * when we run this, this looks through our SSH directory and asks us which key we want to upload to our heroku account